SoftwareAG/c8y-docs/src/documents/guides/users-guide/administration.html.md

 <img src="/guides/users-guide/administration/admin_DomainName.png" alt="Domain name" style="max-width: 100%">

-First you have to upload the appropriate certificate by clicking on the “Upload Certificate” button.
+First you have to upload the appropriate certificate by clicking **Upload Certificate**.
 Make sure that

 * the certificate is in a valid PKCS#12 format,
 * the certificate is not password protected,